RyanofTinellb/PHPlay/README.md

 This repository represents my knowledge of PHP and MySQL.

-These files all use a SQL table holding my episode list, the ~6000 items I currently have on DVD.
+These files all use a SQL table (found here as a JavaScript Object Notation file) holding my episode list, the ~6000 items I currently have on DVD.

+**eplist.json** - My SQL database, as a JSON.

 **index.php** - As I am currently watching everything in a particular order, this displays information about the current episode.
 This includes the name of the episode and where I can find it, the airdate, what other shows were airing around the same time, and how long until I finish the list.